Mtinkering/i-dont-know-algo/readme.md

 2. Learn data structures such as Stacks, Queue, Arrays, Dictionaries, etc. to solve more implementation problems

 3. Learn algorithm techniques:

-	a.
-Programming paradigms
+	* Programming paradigms

-	b.
-Search algorithms
+	* Search algorithms

-	c.
-Greedy algorithms
+	* Greedy algorithms

-	d.
-Dynamic programming
+	* Dynamic programming

-	e. and Divide and Conquer
+	* and Divide and Conquer

 4. By this time, you should be comfortable with terms like:
-	a.
-BFS
+	* BFS
-	b.
-DFS
+	* DFS
-	c. backtracking
+	* backtracking
-	d. recursion
+	* recursion
-	e.
-Top Down DP, Bottom up DP, Memorization, Sorting, Segment Trees, Red-Black trees, Binary Search Tree, AVL Tree, etc.
+	* Top Down DP, Bottom up DP, Memorization, Sorting, Segment Trees, Red-Black trees, Binary Search Tree, AVL Tree, etc.

 5. Bonus Expert level:
   After completing the previous steps, you are good to go for all general programming and can call yourself a BEGINNER.
 Now, you can look at specific algorithms in Strings, Graph Theory, Mathematics, Game Theory, other advanced algorithms and data structures.